 Deferred Compensation Program (DCP)

-A retirement plan in which your benefit is based on a set formula rather than an account balance.
+Also called a pension plan at DRS, this is a retirement plan in which your benefit is based on a set formula rather than an account balance.
 The formula provides a retirement benefit based on your years of service and the average of your final salary.

 A Plan 3 member investment account that consists solely of the money you contributed and any income, expenses, gains or losses applied to your account.

 Diversification is a strategy that can be neatly summed up as “Don’t put all your eggs in one basket.”
 The strategy involves spreading your money among various investments in the hope that if one loses money, the others will make up for those losses.
 Dividing investments among different kinds of assets, such as stocks and bonds, with different risks and returns, can minimize the potential harm from any one asset.